 About Dental Implants

-Think of dental implants as artificial tooth roots, similar in shape to screws.
-When dental implants are place in your jawbone, they bond with your natural bone.
+Think of dental implants as artificial tooth roots.
+These manufactured roots are similar in shape to screws.
+Dental implants, placed in your jawbone, bond with your natural bone.
 They become a sturdy base for supporting artificial teeth like crowns or bridges and also dentures.

-Modern dental implants have been used successfully for over 30 years.
-They are the strongest devices available to support replacement teeth and they allow these teeth to feel, look and function naturally.
+Dentists have successfully used modern dental implants for over 30 years.
+Implants are the strongest devices available for supporting replacement teeth.
+In addition, they allow these artificial teeth to feel, look and function naturally.

-When performed by a trained and experienced dentist with 3D technology used at our office, dental implant surgery is one of the safest and most predictable procedures in dentistry.
+When performed by an experienced dentist using specialized 3D technology, dental implant surgery is one of the safest and most predictable restorative procedures in dentistry.

 Implant Supported Crowns and Bridges

-Implants can be used to support crowns, which replace a single missing tooth, or to support bridges replacing several missing teeth.
-After the implants are placed and allowed to integrate (bond to the jawbone) a connector, known as an abutment is placed on top of the implant to hold and support your crown or bridge.
-These crowns or bridges are custom made to match your natural teeth and fit your mouth.
+We can use implants to support crowns, replacing a single missing tooth; or to support bridges, replacing several missing teeth.
+Firstly, the dentist places the implants and allows them time to integrate (bond to the jawbone).
+Afterwards, the dentist will place a connector – known as an abutment – atop the implant to support your crown or bridge.
+These crowns and bridges are custom-made to match your natural teeth and fit your mouth.

 Implant Supported Dentures

-In addition to crowns and bridges, implants can also be used to support dentures.
-Without existing teeth or implants, bone structure will dissolve away over time, leaving nothing for dentures to adhere to.
-Dental implants are an exceptional method to provide an anchor for dentures.
+In addition to crowns and bridges, we use implants to support dentures.
+Without existing teeth or implants, bone structure dissolves away over time, leaving nothing for dentures to adhere to.
+In contrast, dental implants offer an exceptional method to provide an anchor for dentures.
 Using dental implants as a base for dentures can drastically improve the overall function and appearance of your false teeth.